wp-plugins/rs-head-cleaner/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.3.8 =
+= 1.3.9 =
-* Fixed a bug with the JavaScript and CSS compression, and added a feature to remove HTML comments and blank lines in the HTML code.
+* Added gzip compression and far future Expires headers, moved the plugin's cache folder, changed the naming system to utilize a faster method, and fixed a bug on login pages.
 Please see Changelog for details.